Manufacturers Replace Metal with Plastic Molded Parts to Reap Benefits of Plastic Resins While Maintaining Integrity of Metals

 U.S. Plastic Molding Company Specializing in Engineered Resins

 Plastic Molded Concepts (PMC) is a U.S. plastic molding company that uniquely specializes in molding with engineered resins.
+We have been thriving in the plastic molding business for 45 years.
+Our experience and certified in-house Master Molders, allow us to take on projects of any complexity.
 We provide all-inclusive plastic molding services, including post-molding operations.

 PMC serves a wide range of industries that need to improve an existing product, transition a part from metal to plastic, or bring an entirely new product to market.